tylerlum/get_a_grip/README.md

 ## Overview

 This repo contains the official implementation of Get a Grip.
+It consists of:

-It consists of a dataset of labeled grasps, object meshes, and perceptual data.
-It also consists of the code for dataset generation and visualization, model training, and grasp planning.
+- A dataset of labeled grasps, object meshes, and perceptual data.

+- Pre-trained sampler and evaluator models for grasp planning.

+- Code for dataset generation, visualization, model training, grasp planning, and grasp motion planning.

 ## Project Structure